Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 Consider these scenarios:

 Each scenario represents different stages of buyer readiness.
-All indicate high-value opportunities, and unfortunately, they are left on the event floor since they are treated as basic leads.
+All scenarios indicate high-value opportunities.
+Opportunities are left on the event floor because they are treated as basic leads.

 Building Your Signal Intelligence System